kosta777/kosta777.github.io/src/content/blog/simply-starting-with-neovim.md

 ---
-title: My simple neovim starter setup (kickstart.nvim)
+title: Simple neovim starter setup (using kickstart.nvim)
-description: I explain why and how I use kickstarter.nvim to quickly set up a minimal neovim install on new machines.
+description: I explain how I'd use kickstart.nvim to quickly bootstrap an IMO minimal usable neovim setup.
 publishDate: 2025-08-04
 tags:
   - neovim
-  - configs/tools
 draft: false
 language: English
 comment: false
 heroImage:
   src: "./post1-banner.png"
 ---
 There have been many good write ups talking up *vim* and *neovim* that go in-depth on why and how using vim increases one's productivity and makes text editing enjoyable (e.g. a great one [here](https://www.ssp.sh/blog/why-using-neovim-data-engineer-and-writer-2023/) ).
-Instead of repeating that, here I'll give a quick overview on how I usually set up an (almost) minimal and easy-to-use **neovim** environment from scratch.
+Instead of repeating that, here I'll give a quick overview on how I would set up an (almost) minimal and easy-to-use **neovim** environment from scratch.

 I can't talk about minimal neovim setups without mentioning [LazyVim](https://www.lazyvim.org/).
 If you search online for tips on starting with neovim, you will likely get it recommended as an easy and a minimal starting point, which is exactly what happened to me as well.
 However, even though the plugins LazyVim's setup comes with are considered *essential* and the setup *minimal* by many veteran neovim users, I was not happy to start with a bunch of tools that I don't know anything about, and generally prefer an even more minimal setup that I can slowly extend with specific plugins that I need and understand.

 (Note: LazyVim is also a package manager that is actually quite easy to use, and we'll still be using that, just not LazyVim's suggested starting setup)

 So as an alternative to LazyVim on one end, and starting fully from scratch on another, I found [kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim), a project whose idea is to provide quite a minimal setup that can be a starting point for one's personal config.
 I like the fact that it comes with less plugins than many alternatives, and is easier to pick up and thus slowly understand how plugin management works.
-It is also superbly commented, comes with a tutorial that you can follow inside neovim and is all in all a joy to use.
+It is also superbly commented, comes with a tutorial that you can follow inside neovim (try `:Tutor`) and is all-in-all a joy to use.

 # Installation